-If my daddy ever told me that I wouldn’t have to wear a dress on Easter Sunday I woulda said he was crazy and my granddad woulda had a fit.
-But he always said that these were modern times now and women can wear what they want and if I wanna wear the flower dress mom bought for me I can but if I want to wear pants and a tie like him that’s okay too.
-He was a funny man.
+When my daddy told me I wouldn’t have to wear a dress on Easter Sunday anymore I thought he’d gone crazy and my granddad threw a fit.
+But he always said that these are modern times now and women can wear what they want and if I wanna wear the flower dress mom bought for me I can, but if I want to wear pants and a tie like him that’s okay too.
+He was funny like that.
 He always poked me in the stomach and even though I told him I wasn’t ticklish he knew that I was.

-He had a scar that ran from his bottom lip to his Adam’s apple and it made him look dangerous even though he wasn’t really.
-He never told me where he got that scar, and I never asked.
-It was just a part of the way he looked and I wouldn’t have it any other way.
-But my friends always asked about it and said they had heard he killed someone and that he got the scar in jail.
-They would make up all sorts of stories but I would just smile and nod my head because that’s what daddy always said to do.
-Just smile and nod and they go away quick enough.
+He had a scar that ran from his bottom lip to his Adam’s apple and it made him look dangerous even though he wasn’t.
+He never told me where he got that scar.
+I never asked.
+It was just a part of the way he looked.
+But my friends always asked about it and said they had heard he killed someone and that he got that scar in jail.
+They would make up all sorts of stories, but I would just smile and nod my head because that’s what daddy always said to do.
+Just smile and nod and they’ll get bored and move on quick enough.

-I remember the day he told me I would be thinking about boys soon and that I needed to be careful, because boys are nothing but a bunch of hungry dogs and they try and take more than what you give them.
-None of the boys at school looked like dogs and most of them were pretty quiet and you couldn’t even really talk to them about anything important.
+I remember the day he told me I would start thinking about boys soon and that I needed to be careful because boys are nothing but a bunch of hungry dogs that try and take more than what you give them.
+But none of the boys at school looked like dogs.
+Most of them were pretty quiet.
+You couldn’t even really talk to them about anything important.

-The first school dance I ever went to was in the gymnasium and I was in the seventh grade.
-That means I was twelve years old and I was just starting to show as a woman, like my mom said she did at the same age.
+The first dance I ever went to was in the school gymnasium.
+I was in the seventh grade, which means I was twelve years old and just starting to show.
+Like my mom said she did at the same age.
 An older boy named Ernie asked me to go to the dance with him and I said yes even though I didn’t really want to.
 I just didn’t want to be the only girl who went to the dance without with a date and so I went with Ernie.
 He wore a bow tie and he tried to kiss me when we slow danced.
-I pushed him away and almost threw up.
+I pushed him away and almost threw up on his shoes.

-But he didn’t seem too happy about Ernie trying to kiss me in the first place and I was scared for a second that he wouldn’t let me go to any more dances or even leave the house ever again.
-Mom called from the kitchen for him to calm down, and “boys will be boys” but it wasn’t until I told him that I didn’t really want to go with boys to the school dance anyway, that I really just wanted to go with my friends, that he calmed down and ran his hand through my hair and smiled again.
+Daddy didn’t seem too happy about Ernie trying to kiss me, and I was scared for a second that he wasn’t going to let me go to any more dances, or ever even leave the house again for-that-matter.
+Mom called from the kitchen for him to calm down, said “Boys will be boys,” but it wasn’t until I told him that I didn’t really want to go with boys to the school dance anyway, that I really just wanted to go with my friends, that he calmed down and ran his hand through my hair and smiled again.

-I didn’t know my town was a poor town, what they call a dying town in the big city, until I was much older than that.
-I dropped from school when I was fifteen to help work in the factory that my granddad owned.
+I didn’t know my town was a poor town, what in the big city they called a ghost town, until I was much older than that.
+I dropped out of school when I was fifteen to help work in my granddad’s factory.
 My daddy was so mad about that he put his fist through a wall.
-But at the end of the day he knew that we needed the extra help more than I needed another couple years of school, and I think we all knew that I wasn’t going to college.
-One thing that I could do was work and I was a good worker.
+But at the end of the day he knew that we needed the extra help more than I needed another couple years of school, and I think we all knew that I wasn’t going to go to college.
+One thing that I could do was work, and I was a good worker.
 I liked the smell of dirt and sweat.
-My daddy laughed and said, “She’s never going to have to worry about boys at all the way she’s working and covered in soot.”
+My daddy laughed and said, “She’s never going to have to worry about boys the way she’s covered in soot.”

-My mom didn’t think it was as funny.
+Mom didn’t think it was as funny.
 Neither did granddad.
-My grandma had passed away a long time ago and he lived all alone and I think he liked the thought of a fat little great-grandkid running around and getting into trouble.
+Grandmom had passed away a long time before and he lived all alone and I think he liked the thought of a fat little great-grandkid running around and getting into trouble.

 I was 18 when the factory closed.